JSpeedie/dotfiles/README.md

 `lock.sh` for locking my system, etc.

 ## Bugs/To Be Fixed
-* Screenshots and gifs need to be updated
+* Gifs need to be updated
 * `lock.sh` status currently unknown.
 * Add locking gif
 * #3 ~~.bashrc prompt becomes a mess of characters from previous commands if